miramark/ECT-frontend/Assignment 1 - Part 1.md

 - ***Maintenance***
 - ***Feedback***
 ## 3- Software Development Life Cycle Models
-- The top como=monly used models are
+- The top comomonly used models are

   ### a.
 Waterfall Model
 - It is the basis for all other SDLC models.
 Because of its simple structure, the waterfall model is easier to use and provides a tangible output.
 In the waterfall model, once a phase seems to be completed, it cannot be changed, and due to this less flexible nature, the waterfall model is not in practice anymore.